Skip to main content

 • Duration indicates ingest duration.

-• Drops indicates if the ingest was interrupted.
+• Has drops indicates if the ingest was interrupted.

 • Data center - specific data center used for this ingest.